Skip to main content

 • details of your schedule (days of work and working hours) and attendance at work

 • details of any disciplinary or grievance procedures in which you have been involved, including any warnings issued to you and related correspondence.
-Assessments of your performance, including appraisals, performance reviews, training you have participated in, performance improvement plans and related correspondence
+Assessments of your performance, including performance reviews, training you have participated in, performance improvement plans and related correspondence

 • details of trade union membership

-• equal opportunities monitoring information, including information about your ethnic origin, sexual orientation, health and religion or belief (this is optional)
+• equal opportunities monitoring information, including information about your ethnic origin, sexual orientation, health and religion or belief.

 • photographic, video and CCTV images of you.
 This will be used for your record, but this may also be used for marketing or promotional activities involving your work unless you have chosen to opt out